 The Minister of Education, Dr Tunji Alausa, has announced the dismissal of the Pro-Chancellor and Chairman of the Governing Council of the Federal University of Health Sciences, Otukpo, Benue State, Ohieku Salami.
-The decision was attributed to conduct “unbecoming of his office” and violations
+The decision was attributed to conduct “unbecoming of his office” and violations of established procedures.
+A statement issued by Folashade Boriowo, Director of

 The Nigerian government has committed N112 billion to its National Plan for Safe Schools over the next three years, aiming to secure educational environments across the country.
 Marking Universal Children’s Day 2024, the Minister of Women Affairs, Imaan Suleiman-Ibrahim, announced this significant investment, highlighting its role in protecting children’s rights and